kjabr/ACL-PUB-SUB/README.md

 ### Run the demo

 - Create an ACL on the switch, called, for example, 'test'
-- On the webserver add the ACL to the "CA_Security_ACL_list_2017" file with whatever ACEs you want
+- On the webserver add the ACL to the "CA_Security_ACL_list_2017" file with whatever ACEs you want (filename can be any name you want)
 - In Guestshell on the switch launch your Python script in the background:

 `./acl_sub.py &`